MentorEmbedded/meta-sokol-flex/README.md

 # OpenEmbedded/Yocto layers for Sokol Flex OS

 This repository holds the layers needed by our Yocto builds of Sokol Flex OS.
-At this time there are three such layers:
+Currently the Sokol Flex OS layers are:

 - meta-sokol-flex-distro: The Sokol Flex OS distribution layer
 - meta-sokol-flex-support: Support files for Sokol Flex OS